conjure-up/conjure-up/README.md

 # what it is

+Ever wanted to get started with Kubernetes, Deep Learning, Big Data but didn't want to go through pages and pages of "Getting Started" documentation?

+Then **conjure-up** is for you!

-This is the runtime application for processing juju bundles/charms for easier installation via `apt-get install` and an install wizard.
+This is the runtime application for processing spells to get those **big software** solutions up and going with as little hindrance as possible.

 # how to use